18 Ways to Get Paid To Answer Questions

 10. LivePerson

-LivePerson will pay you to answer questions via chat or via email.
-The company works to set itself apart in that it promotes chatting with a human being.
+LivePerson will pay you to answer questions via chat or email.
+The company works to set itself apart by being able to chat with a human being.

-If you’re good at engaging with customers and helping people, this might be the site for you to use to make money by answering questions.
+If you’re good at engaging with customers and helping people, this might be the site to use to make money by answering questions.

 Pay varies depending on the question you’re answering, and all payments go through PayPal.